Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

-In this section, we show the versatility of our results by training different models using the P2L algorithm.\footnote{The code is available at \url{https://anonymous.4open.science/r/pick-to-learn/}.} In \cref{sec:binary_mnist}, we train neural networks on binary classification problems and empirically validate that our bounds are almost as tight as the binomial bound.
-In \cref{sec:mnist}, we train convolutional networks on the MNIST dataset and present generalization bounds on the (bounded) cross-entropy loss.
-Finally, in \cref{sec:regression}, we use P2L to train decision forests on regression datasets and give generalization bounds on the root mean squared error (RMSE).
+In this section, we show the versatility of our results by training different models using the P2L algorithm.\footnote{Our code is available at \url{https://github.com/GRAAL-Research/pick-to-learn}.} In \cref{sec:binary_mnist}, we train neural networks on binary classification problems and compare our new results to the pre-existing sample compression ones.
+We empirically validate that our bounds are almost as tight as the binomial bound, all the while not suffering from the numerical optimization problem of \cref{thm:binom_tail} and being defined in the inconsistent case, where the P2L bound of \cref{thm:p2l} is undefined.
+In \cref{sec:mnist}, we train CNNs on the MNIST dataset and present generalization bounds on the (bounded) cross-entropy loss.
+As no previous sample-compression bound is defined for real-valued losses, we compare our result to a PAC-Bayesian theorem.
+In \cref{sec:regression}, we use P2L to train tree-based models on regression datasets and give generalization bounds on the root mean squared error (RMSE), an unbounded loss function, under the assumption that it is sub-Gaussian.
+Finally, in \cref{sec:amazon}, we fine-tune DistilBERT, a 66M parameters language model, on a review polarity classification problem.
+We obtain tight bounds simultaneously on the zero-one loss and the cross-entropy loss, demonstrating that our new theorem is independent of the number of parameters of the model.

-Each experiment is run five times with different seeds to ensure reproducibility.
-The datasets are separated in three sections, the training, validation and test set.
-The validation set is built using 10\% of the training set.
-If the dataset doesn't have a built-in test set, we build a test set first, using 10\% of the dataset, and then build the validation set.
+Each experiment is run five times with different seeds.
+We report the mean and standard deviation of the metrics over these five repetitions.
+The datasets are separated into three parts: the training, validation and test set.
+When a dataset doesn't have a built-in test set, we create it using 10\% of the samples.
+Of the remaining samples, 10\% are used for the validation set size and 90\% for the training set.
 When computing the bounds, we use $\delta=0.01$.
-All baselines are trained on the whole dataset using stochastic gradient descent for 200 epochs or until the model achieves zero errors on the training set.
-The random forests \citep{breiman2001random} are trained on the whole dataset, with no modifications to the training algorithm.
-All the hyperparameters for all the experiments can be found in \cref{app:experiments}.
+The hyperparameters used for the experiments can be found in \cref{app:experiments}.